Best DUI Defenses

 Illegal Search after a DUI Stop

-Officers often rely on consent for the search or allege that a smell of marijuana justified the search.
-Officers may attempt to justify the search as being “incident to arrest.”
+Officers often rely on consent for the search or allege that the smell of marijuana justified the search.
+The search might be justified as being “incident to arrest.”

 Miranda Warnings in DUI Cases

-However, if the officer takes the driver to another location to perform the field sobriety exercises, or if the questioning occurs after an accident, the failure to read Miranda may lead to the suppression of statements made by the driver.
+If the officer takes the driver to another location to perform the field sobriety exercises, or if the questioning occurs after a crash, the failure to read Miranda typically leads to the suppression of statements made by the driver.

-Speed trial violations can also occur when the driver goes to the hospital for injuries suffered in a crash and the officer mistakenly issues a DUI citation or triggers an administrative suspension, but the prosecutor doesn't file charges until after the blood test results are returned, which can take several months.
+Speed trial violations can also occur when the driver goes to the hospital for injuries from a crash, and the officer mistakenly issues a DUI citation or triggers an administrative suspension.
+In those cases, the prosecutor might not file charges until after the blood test results are returned, which can take several months.

 Crash or Accident Report Privilege

-Crash Report Privilege – Florida law requires a driver to provide information after a vehicle crash or accident.
-That duty to report is in conflict with the constitutional right to remain silent.
-To avoid the conflict, any statements made after a crash or accident are privileged until the officer informs the driver that the crash investigation is over and a criminal investigation is beginning.
+Accident or Crash Report Privilege – Florida law requires a driver to provide information after a vehicle crash or accident.
+That duty to report conflicts with the constitutional right to remain silent.
+To avoid this conflict, any statements made after a crash or accident are privileged until the officer informs the driver that the crash investigation is over and a criminal investigation is beginning.

 DUI Involuntary Intoxication Defense – What if a drug is slipped into a person’s drink without that person’s knowledge?
 The “involuntary” intoxication defense might be available.
-Of course, if the person voluntarily becomes intoxication or impaired no defense is available under Florida law in a DUI case.
+Of course, if the person voluntarily becomes intoxicated or impaired, no defense is available under Florida law in a DUI case.